 On an alternate cover of Harley Quinn #1 (Feb 2014), our favorite psychologist is SJed in a padded cell, but there aren't any more pics inside.
 You can see the first several pages at Comic Book Resources.

 On one page of Trinity of Sin: Pandora: Future's End #1 (November 2014), Lust is seen in an untied SJ.
 Here's a pic (thanks to Creeper for the tip!):

 Jean Loring was an attorney and the ex-wife of superhero The Atom.
 In an effort to reconcile with him, Jean used his shrinking ray to climb inside the brain of Sue Dibny (wife of the Elongated Man) and give her a mini-stroke.
 However, Sue died, and a horrified Atom committed Jean to Arkham Asylum.
 ARNie! sent me a scan from one of the comic books (I don't know which one; this happened during the Identity Crisis arc), but I can't find any other pics of her SJed:

-One page of New Teen Titans, volume 3, #21 (cover date July 1980) featured a woman in an SJ for 3 panels.
-You can see it at Sleepy Comics (thanks to Kevin at Straitjacketed.com).
+Two pages of New Teen Titans, volume 3, #21 (cover date July 1980) featured a woman in an SJ (thanks to Kevin at Straitjacketed.com).